 Making the most out of your experience from acceptance to post-comp.

 Congratulations!!
-You’ve been accepted to compete in a pole fitness championship….now how do you prepare yourself for a stage performance?!
-To prepare yourself, of course you have to be mentally and physically good! click here to read more about how you can help yourself achieve that goal.
+You’ve been accepted to compete in an aerial arts and pole fitness championship….now how do you prepare yourself for a stage performance?!

 Understand the Competition Rules/Regulations/Scoring & Judging